EliriaT/school-api/README.md

 ## Design Data Management

-Each service will have each own SQL database PostgreSQL.
+Each service will have each its own PostgreSQL database.

 ### **User Service**